dgraph-io/dgraph-docs/content/enterprise-features/multitenancy.md

 special access to create or delete namespaces and change passwords of users of other namespaces.

+{{% notice "note" %}}
+Dgraph provides a timeout limit per query that's configurable using the `--limit` superflag's `query-limit` option.
+There's no time limit for queries by default, but you can override it when running Dgraph Alpha.
+For multi-tenant environments a suggested `query-limit` value is 500ms.
+{{% /notice %}}

 ## FAQ

 - How access controls and policies are handled among different tenants?